 FAQ and Eligibility Page:

-The Recovery Rebate Credit is a credit that was authorized by the CARES Act and many eligible individuals received it in advance as an Economic Impact Payment.
-Those who were eligible but did not receive one or received less than the full amount as an advanced payment in 2020 can claim the Recovery Rebate Credit when they file their 2020 tax return.
+The Recovery Rebate Credit is a credit that was authorized by the CARES Act and many eligible individuals received it in advance as an Economic Impact Payment (EIP).
+Those who were eligible for the EIP but did not receive one of the two EIPs or received less than the full amount as an advanced payment in 2020 can claim the Recovery Rebate Credit when they file their 2020 tax return.
 Generally, the credit will increase their refund amount or lower the taxes they may owe.

-Individuals who were eligible for the Economic Impact Payment but were not issued one or individuals who did not receive the full amount that they were eligible for (Less than $1,200 ($2,400 if married filing a joint return) plus $500 for each qualifying child you had in 2020.
+Individuals who were eligible for the first and second Economic Impact Payments but were not issued one or did not receive the full amount that they were eligible for.
+The first Economic Impact Payment was $1,200 ($2,400 if married filing jointly) plus $500 for each qualifying child you had in 2020.
 The second Economic Impact Payment was $600 ($1,200 if married filing jointly) plus $600 for each qualifying child had in 2020.

 The IRS has discovered a text scam created to trick people into disclosing bank account information under the guise of receiving the $1,200 Economic Impact Payment.

 The scam text message states: “You have received a direct deposit of $1,200 from COVID-19 TREAS FUND.
 Further action is required to accept this payment into your account.
 Continue here to accept this payment …”and the text message includes a link to a fake phishing web address.
 This fake phishing URL appears to come from a state agency or relief organization and takes recipients to a fraudulent website that impersonates the IRS.gov Get My Payment website.

 Individuals who receive this text scam should take a screenshot of the text message that they received and then include the screenshot in an email to firstname.lastname@example.org with the following information:

 – Date/Time/Timezone that they received the text message